cmlykke/rime-liuma/instructions/TUTORIAL.md

 六碼筆畫 g6code
 http://www.miniapps.hk/g6code/

-The problem with wubihua is that it often takes much too many keystrokes to write a single character, as you can see here: https://raw.githubusercontent.com/rime/rime-stroke/refs/heads/master/stroke.dict.yaml for example, the code for the character 激 is nnnpszhhnhzpphpn.
+The problem with wubihua is that it often takes far too many keystrokes to write a single character, as you can see here: https://raw.githubusercontent.com/rime/rime-stroke/refs/heads/master/stroke.dict.yaml for example, the code for the character 激 is "nnnpszhhnhzpphpn".
 Often, you can get away with not typing that much, but on average it is still much more than most people can stand in the long run.